firefly-iii/firefly-iii.org/using-docker.md

 ### Start the container

 Run this Docker command.
 Make sure that you edit the command to match your own database.
+You should really change the FF_APP_KEY as well.
+It should be a random string of exactly 32 characters.

 ```
 docker run -d \